Simplify customs clearances by using carnets if you're taking goods or motor vehicles into or out of the EU temporarily.

 - goods for educational, scientific or cultural purposes

-However, the types of goods that may be covered by ATA carnets varies between contracting countries, so the carnet issuer should always be consulted before applying.
+The types of goods that may be covered by ATA carnets varies between contracting countries, so always contact the carnet issuer before applying for one.

 ATA carnet format

-The ATA carnet consists of a cover and vouchers.
-You need to ensure you obtain enough vouchers for the intended journey when you request the carnet.
-The cover and vouchers are divided using the following colours:
+The ATA carnet is a cover and vouchers.
+You need to ensure you get enough vouchers for the intended journey when you request the carnet.
+The cover and vouchers are divided using colours:

 - green - the cover sheet identifies the holder, any representative of the holder, the intended use of the goods and descriptions of the goods covered